Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "I still have to cook your order, and close shop…"

 "Ugh, *fine…"* He plopped his rear end down and sat patiently, which was about all he *could* do.
-Leela knew perfectly well that he would have gladly helped her clean up...if only he could actually fit.
+Leela knew perfectly well that he would have gladly helped her clean up... if only he could actually fit.

 "So, what miracle did you manage this time?"